ktlim/LDM-148/index.rst

 ==============

 This domain is responsible for all near-realtime operations closely tied with Observatory operations.
+Its primary goals are to archive data from the Observatory, process it into Level 1 science data products, and publish them to the DACs, alert subscribers, and back to the OCS.
 It contains a large number of services because of the requirements for interaction with other Observatory systems and for output of Alerts directly to end users.

 The Archiving, Catch-up Archiving, and EFD Tranformation services capture raw data and metadata and convey them to the Data Backbone for permanent archiving.
 The Prompt Processing, OCS Driven Batch Processing, and Offline Processing services support execution of science payloads in three different modes, depending on control and latency requirements.
-The Level 1 Quality Control Service monitors the science data products.
+The Level 1 Quality Control Service monitors the science data products, including alerts, notifying operators if any anomalies are found.
 The Telemetry Gateway, Alert Broker Feed, and Alert Mini-Broker services provide selected outputs to the OCS, community alert brokers, and LSST data rights holders, respectively.

 The services in this domain need to run rapidly and reliably at times and with latencies that are not amenable to a human-in-the-loop design.